dorny/paths-filter/README.md

   - Detects only changes introduced by feature branch.
 Later modifications on base branch are ignored.
 - Filter by type of file change:
   - Optionally consider if file was added, modified or deleted
-- Custom processing of changed files:
-  - Optionally export paths of all files matching the filter
-  - Output can be space-delimited or in JSON format

 For more information see [CHANGELOG](https://github.com/actions/checkout/blob/main/CHANGELOG.md)